Dynamic Model Averaging for Practitioners in Economics and Finance: The eDMA Package: A DMA example: Inflation data

 \begin{CodeChunk} \begin{CodeInput} R> plot(Fit, which = "vsize_DMS", iBurnPeriod = 32) \end{CodeInput} \end{CodeChunk}

-Alternatively, we can also plot the expected number of predictors at each point in time replacing \code{which = "vsize_DMS"} by \code{which = "vsize"}.
-A very interesting result from panel (b) is that, although we have $19$ predictors, at each point in time the best model contains only a few predictors.
-Furthermore, there is also evidence of time--variation in the number of predictors as we have as many as eight and as few as two predictors over the sample.
+We can also plot the expected number of predictors replacing \code{which = "vsize_DMS"} by \code{which = "vsize"}.
+An interesting result from panel (b) is that, although we have $19$ predictors, at each point in time the best model contains only a few predictors.
 We can also use posterior model probabilities to obtain an idea of how important is model averaging.
 In panel (c), we report the sum of the posterior inclusion probabilities for the $10\%$ of models (\code{which = "vhighmpTop01_DMS"}).
-If this number is high, then it means that relatively few models dominate, obtaining relatively high posterior probabilities.
-Conversely, if this number is low, then no individual (or group of) models receive high probabilities, which provides evidence in favor of averaging over predictors instead of selecting.
+If this number is high, then it means that relatively few model combinations dominate, and thus obtain relatively high posterior probabilities.
+Conversely, if this number is low, then no individual (or group of) model combinations receive high probabilities, which provides evidence in favor of averaging over predictors.

-Finally, in panels (d), (e) and (f), we report the variance decomposition analysis (\code{which = "mvdec"}).
+Finally, in panels (d), (e) and (f) of Figure~\ref{fig:combined}, we report the variance decomposition analysis (\code{which = "mvdec"}).
 Evidently, the dominant source of uncertainty is the observational variance.
 This is not surprising as random fluctuation are expected to dominate uncertainty.
-However, uncertainty about the correct magnitude of time--variation in $\btheta_t$ is very high during recessions such as the Great recession of $2008$, see the red--dashed line in panel (f).
-We believe that practitioners can build on the variance decomposition results to better understand the sources of variation in inflation.
-Indeed, as our preliminary results indicate, model uncertainty and estimation errors in the coefficients play a minor role compared to uncertainty due to time--variation in $\btheta_t$.
+Furthermore, uncertainty regarding the degree of time--variation in the regression (TVP) is relatively lower.
+However, this is understandable as posterior probabilities of $\delta$ (see above) favor $\delta=0.98$, $0.99$ and $1$.